British Judge Uses Personal Email To Send Details of Sensitive Court Case

 Re: Judge too stupid to understand technology (Score:1)

+This is a Mac mail "feature".
+My wife is a lawyer, and she's had Mac mail send emails is ng the wrong account.
+Apparently, it does this automatically if the send fails through the first account you choose.
+Some of my co-workers have had the same problem, and came to the conclusion that Mac mail should never be used for anything but personal email.

-Judge probaly did nothing wrong - a defence (Score:1)
+Judge probaly did nothing wrong - a defence (Score:2)